 UK Self-Employed Tax Calculator

-Being self-employed or a freelancer has a lot of advantages.
+Being self-employed or a freelancer has many advantages.
 You can be your own boss, set your hours, and choose your projects.
 But there are also some drawbacks, including dealing with your income tax and National Insurance.

-We have included a self-employed tax calculator for 2 years, 24-25 and 23-24.
+Our self-employed tax calculator is for the 24/25 and 25/26 tax years.
 Below is an example of our tax calculator.

 UK Self employed tax calculator

 When employed by someone else, they withhold the appropriate taxes from your pay and remit it to the government on your behalf.
-You will receive a wage slip and, therefore, know your take-home pay.
-But when you’re in self-employment, that responsibility falls on you.
+You will receive a wage slip showing your take-home pay.
+But when you’re self-employed, that responsibility falls on you.
 That’s why we’ve developed a self-assessment tax calculator to simplify things.

 Self-Assessment Tax Return

-If you are in self-employment and have a turnover from your self-employment income of over £1000, you must complete a return each tax year and pay tax.
+If you are self-employed and have a turnover from your self-employment income of over £1000, you must complete a return each tax year and pay tax.
 The tax year runs from 6th April to 5th April.

 Xero discount banner